Stanford University · Visiting Student Researcher · 2025 – 2026

 ApRES is an FMCW radar system used to measure internal ice deformation with millimeter precision.
 Deployed on the Mercer Ice Stream in Antarctica, it yields a depth profile of internal layers that can be tracked over time.

 This project focuses on the echo-free zone, the region near the bed where clear layers vanish.
-We apply phase-sensitive analysis and advanced denoising to extract persistent phase signals, revealing ice dynamics that are otherwise hidden.
+Rather than relying on visible reflectors, we use amplitude-independent phase estimators that recover both the vertical and horizontal velocity even where no layer can be tracked, revealing ice dynamics that are otherwise hidden.

 Key Finding · Coherent Signal in the Echo-Free Zone